SchistoDan/bold-data-fun/scripts/project-search/README.md

 **Details:**
 - Project codes match the prefix of BOLD `processid` values
+- **Important:** Matching requires the project code to be followed immediately by a digit
-- Example: processid "AALAR174-18" matches project "AALAR"
+- Example: Project code "RBGB" matches "RBGB410-17" but NOT "RBGBB410-17"
+- This ensures precise project matching without false positives from similar project codes

 ## Filtering Logic